Chapter 6. Creating and uploading a customized RHEL system image to Amazon Web Service using Red Hat Image Builder

-The ability to create customized RHEL system images by using Red Hat Image Builder and upload those images to the Amazon Web Services (AWS) target environment is available.
+You can create customized RHEL system images using Red Hat Image Builder, and upload those images to the Amazon Web Services (AWS) target environment.

 Follow the steps to create customized system images using Red Hat Image Builder and upload those images to Amazon Web Services (AWS).

-Access Red Hat Image Builder on the browser of your choice.
+Access Red Hat Image Builder on the browser.

-- From the dropdown menu, select the Release: Red Hat Enterprise Linux (RHEL) 8.3.
+- From the Release list, select the Release that you want to use: for example, choose Red Hat Enterprise Linux (RHEL).

 Amazon Web Servicesas the target environment.

-Your image will be uploaded to Amazon Web Services and shared with the account ID you entered.
-You can find your AWS account ID by accessing the option My account on the AWS console.
-Click Next.
+You can find your AWS account ID by accessing the option Account on the AWS console.

-- Embed an activation key and register systems on first boot.
+- Register images with Red Hat - Register and connect image instances, subscriptions and insights with Red Hat.
 For details on how to embed an activation key and register systems on first boot, see Chapter 3, Creating a customized system image with an embed subscription using Red Hat Image Builder.

-Select the option Register the system later to register the system after the image creation.
+Register later - Register the system after the image creation.

-- Optional: In the Additional package window, add packages to your image.
+- Optional: On the Packages page, add packages to your image.
 See Chapter 4, Adding packages during image creation by Using Red Hat Image Builder.

-In the Review window, review the details about the image creation and click Create.
+On the Review page, review the details about the image creation and click Create image.

-The Red Hat Image Builder Images dashboard opens.
-You can see details such as the Image UUID, the cloud target environment, the image OS release and the status of the image creation.
-Once the status is Ready, the Azure Disk Image is shared with the specified account.
+On the dashboard, you can see details such as the Image UUID, the cloud target environment, the image OS release and the status of the image creation.

 - Pending: the image upload and cloud registration is being processed.